binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 Granting the minimum permissions required takes more work because you have to actually work out what is required.

-* **Running services as root**: Removing permissions, once a service has been running as root, may cause errors
+* **Running services as root**: Removing permissions once a service has been running as root, may cause errors
-* **Configuration Settings Changed Ad Hoc**: Because features, and settings will be changed on an ad hoc basis, and change control, like security, is often seen as an annoyance.
+* **Configuration Settings Changed Ad Hoc**: Because features and settings will be changed on an ad hoc basis, and change control, like security, is often seen as an annoyance.
 If it can be bypassed, it will be, and those changes will be forgotten.

    AWS as many other CSPs provide many great tools to help us harden our configuration and infrastructure.
 If we decide not to take [our part](#cloud-countermeasures-shared-responsibility-model-csp-customer-responsibility) of the shared responsibility model seriously, then it is just time before we are compromised
 * **Machine Instance Access To Open**: Locking the source IP address down to just one address that people can administer your machine instances from will make it difficult for workers outside a single office to connect to your machine instances

 ### Storage of Secrets

-This involves a good sense of smell to sniff out all the possible leaking secrets.
+This involves a good sense of "smell" to sniff out all the possible leaking secrets.
 This sense may need to be developed.

 #### Private Key Abuse

 The biggest issue I see in these situations is company culture.
-This needs to be attacked from both bottom up and top down.
+This needs to be addressed from both bottom up and top down.

 ##### SSH